3L0C/wk/README.md

 # wks Files

 Which-Key source (`wks`) files are the driving force behind `wk`.
-The syntax is novel, but provides a flexible means to manage and express key chords.
+The syntax is novel but provides a flexible means to manage and express key chords.
 Below is an introduction to the `wks` syntax to get users up and running.
-For a deep dive see the [man](man/wks.5.org) page.
+For a deep dive, see the [man](man/wks.5.org) page.

 ## Comments

 In `wks` files, comments can be added using the `#` character.
-When a `#` is encountered it signifies the start of a comment.
+When a `#` is encountered, it signifies the start of a comment.
 The comment extends from the `#` character until the end of the line.
-It's important to note that the `#` character is treated as a literal character within descriptions and commands, and does not indicate the start of a comment in those contexts.
+It's important to note that the `#` character is treated as a literal character within descriptions and commands and does not indicate the start of a comment in those contexts.

 ## Key Chords